 Drugs in this class work by mimicking the incretin hormones produced by the body to stimulate the release of insulin after ingesting food.
 Together with exercising and eating better, these drugs can help lower blood sugar levels in adults with type 2 diabetes.

-While there were previous studies suggesting these drugs may been linked to pancreatitis, this recent FDA statement raises the possibility that Byetta and Januvia may also be associated with pancreatic cancer.
+While there were previous studies suggesting these drugs may be linked to pancreatitis, this recent FDA statement raises the possibility that Byetta and Januvia may also be associated with pancreatic cancer.

 In current litigation, one Byetta user claims that he succumbed to liver and pancreatic cancer just five months after beginning Byetta treatment.
 The man’s widow sued Amylin Pharmaceuticals and Eli Lilly for negligence, failure to warn, and loss of consortium.